The-OpenROAD-Project/OpenROAD/src/utl/README.md

 There are a set of regression tests in `./test`.
 For more information, refer to this [section](../../README.md#regression-tests).

-For information regarding the Manpage test framework, refer to this [link](../../docs/src/test/README.md).
+For information regarding the Man page test framework, refer to this [link](../../docs/src/test/README.md).

-You should also be aware of the [README](../../docs/contrib/ReadmeFormat.md) and [Tcl](../../docs/contrib/TclFormat.md) format enforced to ensure accurate parsing of manpages.
+You should also be aware of the [README](../../docs/contrib/ReadmeFormat.md) and [Tcl](../../docs/contrib/TclFormat.md) format enforced to ensure accurate parsing of man pages.

 Simply run the following script: